 Production switch at U.S. Steel could result in nearly 1,000 jobs lost

-GRANITE CITY (KMOV) -- News 4 is learning more about the potential closure of the U.S. Steel Plant in Granite City, where nearly 1,000 jobs could be lost.
+GRANITE CITY, Ill.
+(KMOV) - Nearly 1,000 jobs could be lost following a potential closure of the U.S. Steel Plant in Granite City.

 The company is planning to sell and repurpose the blast furnaces in Granite City and switch to a different type of production for something called pig iron.
 The company’s release said the transition is not expected to impact immediate staffing levels at Granite City Steel.